 Tossing the apple and celery root with lime juice in this recipe prevents browning and allows you to make this slaw up to 24-hours ahead of time, which makes it a perfect dish for bringing along to potluck gatherings or holiday dinners.

-Apple Slaw with Celery Root
+Apple Celery Root Slaw

-Place the vinegar, sugar and 1 teaspoon salt in a medium bowl and add thinly sliced red onion.
+- Place the vinegar, sugar and 1 teaspoon salt in a medium bowl and add thinly sliced red onion.
 Massage the onions until well coated with the vinegar mixture.
 Add oil and set aside for at least 30 minutes.